YonatanReuvenIsraeli/Windows-Bootloader-Fixer/README.md

 # Windows-Bootloader-Corruption-Fixer
-Fixes the Windows bootloader by useing BCDboot command.
+Fixes the Windows bootloader by using the BCDboot command.